kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

-- It is not possible to communicate eviction intent via the EvictionRequest API.
+- It is not possible to communicate eviction intent via the EvictionRequest and Eviction API.
 - EvictionRequest pods are not evicted/terminated.
 - Migration operations done by responders may still happen in the background, but the observability will be limited.

 ###### What are other known failure modes?

-TBD before beta graduation.
+TBD / Completed before beta graduation.

+The responder crashes mid-eviction and its heartbeat expires.
+- Consequences
+  - If there is no other responder, the eviction will become Failed.
+The requester may recreate the eviction again in the future, but the state of the responder will not be preserved and the eviction might have to start anew.
+  -  If there is a responder next line, the eviction will continue, but the side effects or outcome of the eviction will not be the same.
+- Detection:
+  - `evictionrequest_controller_responder_state` metric should be observed to monitor the state of responders.
+- Mitigation:
+  - Responders should have sufficient heartbeat updates (e.g. every 3 minutes), so short to medium unavailability of the responder doesn't affect the eviction process.
+  - Responders should run as a highly available application to limit the effect of potential disruption.

+evictionrequest-controller stops / restarts or takes a long time to recover:
+- Consequences
+  - Evictions might not be created or reconciled.
+- Detection:
+  - kube-controller-manager logs should be examined to check that the evictionrequest-controller is running properly.
+Workqueue metrics (e.g. `workqueue_depth`) can also be examined

 ###### What steps should be taken if SLOs are not being met to determine the problem?

-Apart from checking the metrics, events and EvictionRequest API status, kube-controller-manager and kube-apiserver logs should be checked.
+Apart from checking the metrics, events and EvictionRequest and Eviction API status, kube-controller-manager and kube-apiserver logs should be checked.

 If the apiserver is flooded with requests (eviction, etc.), the feature gate should be turned off.
 Before the feature gate is turned off, special precautions should be taken as mentioned in